-- Describe the overall goals and indicate how the research is relevant to one or more of the research priorities of the NJSGC as specified in the organization's most recent request for proposals. - List specific objectives of the research in measurable terms.
-(An objective is a specific result to achieve within a time frame and with available resources.)
+- Describe the overall goals and indicate how the research is relevant to one or more of the research priorities of the NJSGC as specified in the organization's most recent RFPs. - List specific objectives of the research in measurable terms (an objective is a specific result to achieve within a time frame and with available resources).